pingidentity/pingidentity-devops-getting-started/docs/reference/dockerImageSecurity.md

 > *CVE - Common Vulnerabilities and Exposures

-## Image Size
+## Image size

-Alpine’s advantage in image size is obvious.
+Alpine has an advantage in image size.
 Although smaller size doesn’t directly translate into better security, the smaller size does mean less code packed into the image, which means smaller attack surface.

-## Number of Packages Installed
+## Number of packages installed

-Alpine has the fewest packages out of box.
-This is not a surprise given its tiny size.
-Fewer packages means lesser chance of having vulnerabilities in the dependencies - a plus for security.
+Because of Alpine's smaller size, Alpine has the fewest packages out of box.
+Fewer packages means lesser chance of having vulnerabilities in the dependencies, which is a plus for security.

-## Number of Historical CVEs
+## Number of historical CVEs

-It’s interesting to see Alpine and CentOS tie for the first place in this category, even though CentOS has a close relationship with RHEL7 and RHEL7 has 600+ reported vulnerabilities.
+Alpine and CentOS both rank highest in number of historical CVEs even though CentOS has a close relationship with RHEL7, and RHEL7 has 600+ reported vulnerabilities.

-## Number of Vulnerabilities Reported by Clair
+## Number of vulnerabilities reported by Clair

-There is a good chance that some vulnerabilities reported by Clair are not real issues, but their presence is also an issue.
-It means extra overhead for developers or security teams to triage these findings.
+Some vulnerabilities reported by Clair might not be real issues, but their presence does mean extra overhead for developers or security teams to triage these findings.
 This overhead can be avoided if unnecessary dependencies are excluded from the image in the first place.

-## Result
+## Final evaluation results

-Admittedly, none of the four areas is perfect for evaluating the security of a Linux distro, but in combination, they provide a clear picture that **Alpine** is the winner in this comparison.
+Although none of the four categories is perfect on its own for evaluating the security of a Linux distribution, in combination, **Alpine** presents greater advantages for use, which is why we selected it as the disribution for all of our Docker images.

-## DevOps Docker images

-For all of the reasons described this comparison of distro's and more, we've selected Alpine as the distro used for all of our Docker images.

 ## References